In the mid-eighties, Gregg Jefferies was on top of the world.

 That winter I get a phone call from Garner and I go, ‘Hey buddy, how are you doing?’
 And he goes, “How are you doing?”
 I told him it was tough.
 He then says, “I want you to be my bench coach.”
 And I’m like, ‘What?!’
 He goes, “Yeah, I want you to be my bench coach.”
 Which means if Phil got fired I was the manager.
 And I said, ‘You know Phil, I cannot thank you enough but I still can’t grasp the concept that I’m done at 32.’

 It took me three years, Mathew, to literally watch baseball again.
-And to this day, you know when you get that fresh cut grass and you get that smell of that grass?
+To this day, you know when you get that fresh cut grass and you get that smell of that grass?
 I get that out here and I instantly go back to spring training.
 It’s hard, it’s hard for me.
 I get that hollow feeling a little bit because it was a career that was incomplete.
 I wanted to play until I was forty and I would’ve loved to have played more championship games and playoffs and especially with the Wild Card, I didn’t play with the Wild Card.
 Who knows, who knows what could’ve happened in my career if I was able to play eight more years.

 MMO: Without putting words into your mouth it seems that the worst part of retiring young was the fact that you couldn’t do it on your own terms.
 In a sense, you were forced out.